kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 {% endprism %}
 `getArticleInfo.onreadystatechange` will run a function called `loadText` any time a state changes, but we'll write code that makes sure that this only happens when the state is set to `4`.

-The `open()` method is one of the most important methods of the XHR object, and an AJAX application overall.
-This is because __the `open` method is the where we tell are code what data needs to downloaded__.
+  `open()` is a method attached to the XHR object, and one of the most important parts of an AJAX application.
+This is because __the `open` method is where you tell your code what data needs to be loaded onto the page.__

-In this example, `getArticleInfo.open()` describes the data request.
-The first parameter is `GET` and it tells the server we want to "get" something from the server.
+In this example, `getArticleInfo.open()` first describes *how* to get the data.
+That's done with the first parameter, which is `GET`...it tells the server to "get" something from the server.

 The second `getArticleInfo.open()` parameter is the file name of the data we're requesting.
 In this case, that's a file called "articleName.txt" and it contains the name of this article and the name of the article.